 The main activity of Endúr Industrier AS is connected to delivery of various prefab and maintenance services towards both the onshore and offshore markets.
-The company has a stable and varied customer portfolio, and has in the quarter had good utilization of capacity and sufficient profitability.
+The company has a stable and diverse customer portfolio, and has in the quarter had good utilization of capacity and sufficient profitability.

 Endúr AAK AS delivers complex service assignments connected to maintenance and modification work within various fields.
 The services are delivered towards a number of sectors with challenging access.
-The winter season is defined as the low season for rope access services within parts of the market.
+The company has increased the level of activity, but the profitability has been weak.